Our Services

 If you notice any of these signs, contact your doctor right away:

-If you're uncertain whether your symptoms require immediate attention, use the Medically approved LLM Symptom Checker Chat Bot to get AI-powered guidance based on your specific situation before your next doctor's visit.
+If you're uncertain whether your symptoms require immediate attention, check your symptoms with Ubie's AI-powered symptom checker to help you understand what might be causing your concerns before your next doctor's visit.

 Selecting the best shoes for diabetic men with neuropathy involves focusing on fit, support, cushioning and safety features.
 Properly fitted, supportive shoes reduce risk of injury and keep you mobile.
 Inspect your footwear and feet daily, rotate pairs, use moisture-wicking socks and replace old shoes promptly.